51st-Vfw/JAFDTC/doc/Common_Elements.md

 format defined by JAFDTC.
 At present, JAFDTC does not support exporting navigation points in other formats.

-## Map Window

-TODO

-double click centers map

-shift double click centers and re-zooms map

-click off marker drags map

-The command bar includes the following commands,

-- **Add** &ndash; Adds a new marker to the map (WIP).
-- **Edit** &ndash; Opens the selected marker in the appropriate editor if an editor is available.
-- **Delete** &ndash; Deletes the selected marker if it can be deleted.
-- **Import** &ndash; Import temporary markers from a file (WIP).
-- **Settings** &ndash; Manages settings for the map window.

-Adding navpoints

 # Communications System Editors

 Many airframes JAFDTC supports provide a communication system that allows configuration of